mawinkler/api-collector/README.md

 Below, a collector template is shown.
 They must all be located inside the `collectors-enabled` directory to be deployed.

+> Note: If you follow the Prometheus configuration shown below, you need to ensure that a full collector run does not take longer than 30s, since the `scrape_timeout` is set to this timeout.

-The general structure is as shown below:
+The general structure of a collector is as shown below:

 ```py
 def collect() -> dict: